pksurferdad/knative-microservices/README.md

 Confluent Cloud is a fully managed event streaming platform based on Apache Kafka.
 It enables the real-time streaming of data and integrates seamlessly with other cloud services.
 Core components of Confluent Cloud include Kafka clusters, connectors for data integration, and stream processing capabilities.
 Confluent Cloud supports building event-driven microservices by providing a reliable and scalable event streaming backbone.
 This article will demonstrate how to use Confluent Cloud as the event streaming backbone for event driven Knative services.

 In this article, we will delve into each of these technologies, demonstrating how to integrate them into a microservices based ecosystem using Knative.
-We will start by understanding the basics of Knative and proceed to set up our environment, build and deploy a microservice, handle events, explore advanced features, and finally, look at a real-world case study and best practices.
+We will start by understanding the basics of Knative and proceed to set up our environment, build and deploy a microservice, handle events, explore advanced features, and finally, look at a real-world case study.
 Let’s get started!

 ### Section 1: Understanding the Basics
 1. **What is Knative?**